Tsuruta, Japan: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Check that you choose the correct type.
-The vast majority of adapters available online are just plugs and expect your devices to convert the voltage themselves.
-If your electronics can't do that they could get fried.
+A plug adapter that supports outlet types A and B. Take care to get the right kind.
+The majority of adapters currently available are simply plugs and expect your devices to convert the voltage themselves.
+If your devices can't do that they could get fried.
 This one should work in most locations.

 • Power bank for devices